influxdata/docs-v2/content/flux/v0.x/data-types/basic/time.md

 title: Work with time types
 list_title: Time
 description: >
+  A **time** type represents a single point in time with nanosecond precision.
   Learn how to work with time data types in Flux.
 menu:
   flux_0_x: